Axway/amplify-instant-gateway/content/en/docs/usage/Deploy/_index.md

   Deploy a Virtual API to an Amplify Gateway environment.
 ---

-A deployment of a given Virtual API release to a given Environment so that the virtual api can be called via the Amplify Gateway running in that environment.
+A Virtual API Release can be deployed to a specified Amplify Gateway environment so that the virtual api can be called via the Amplify Gateway dataplane running in that environment.
+It is also possible to undeploy or remove a Virtual API Release from an Amplify Gateway environment.

 ## Prerequisites